CarbonLDP/carbonldp-js-sdk/doc/README.md

 > Class that can serialize a Date object into a string ISO literal.
-Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.dateTimeSerializer`.
+Instead of instantiating this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.dateTimeSerializer`.